ewannthomas/farmer_agency_vdsa/data_docs/data_wrang.md

 ## tSNE and Deep Learning

+Basic wrangling exercises include:

+- There are mutiple files stemming from east india and sat india folders.
+These files are concatenated into a single file for each sub dataset.
+Each sub dataset being data obtained from source belonging to specific schdeules of the questionnaire.

-Basic wrangling exercises include - Ensuring presence uniform column names for compatible datasets stemming from east-india and sat-india folders.
+- Ensuring presence uniform column names for compatible datasets stemming from east-india and sat-india folders.

 - Removing columns with all the entires as missing values.